stifskere/translatable/README-SHARED.md

-# Translatable Macros
+# Translatable Shared

-This crate exists solely to provide macros for the [Translatable] crate.
+This crate exists solely to provide utilities for the [Translatable] crate.
 Using this crate without the main Translatable crate is **not supported**, and any support requests or bug reports regarding standalone usage will be redirected to the